-A recent survey in New Zealand has revealed a shocking fact about New Zealand.
-4% of New Zealand citizens do not know what a ‘heterosexual’ person is compared to 1% each who did not know about ‘Gay men’, ‘Lesbian Women’ and about 2% did not know about ‘Bisexual’ persons.
+A survey in New Zealand has revealed a shocking fact about New Zealand.
+4% of New Zealand citizens do not know what a ‘heterosexual’ person is, compared to 1% each who did not know about ‘Gay men’, ‘Lesbian Women’ and about 2% did not know about ‘Bisexual’ persons.
+Are we making our people more inclined towards same sex relationships and making them averse to heterosexuals?

 A 2017 Gender Attitude Survey in New Zealand conducted by Gender Equal NZ tried to capture the pockets of ‘gender inequality’ in NZ and published a report in early 2018.
 The report found some New Zealanders believing in the gendered division of labor and attitude which according to the researchers were sexist and greatest hindrance to New Zealand’s growth.